ddmoody/VanillaContactForm/README.md

 # VanillaContactForm
-This is a simple Wordpress contact form plugin I created
+This is a simple Wordpress contact form plugin I created.